Brunch & Batter

 Roasted Butternut Squash, Spinach, and Ricotta Frittata

-I remember the day I created this frittata.
-I had a good amount of butternut squash left over from all those trips to the farmer's markets, and I wanted to try something different.
-The results were amazing.
-A perfectly balanced sweet and savory egg frittata with creamy Italian ricotta cheese that just melts in your mouth.
+I still remember the day I created this frittata.
+I had a pile of leftover butternut squash from my many farmers' market trips, and wanted to try something new.
+The results were amazing- a perfectly balanced sweet and savory frittata with creamy Italian ricotta that practically melts in your mouth!

 Jump to: